MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/ssmp-run-as-profiles.md

   This profile is for SQL Server MP workflows that need access to System Center Operations Manager SDK.

+  Management Pack for SQL Server needs an author set of privileges on the System Center Operations Manager SDK to create a management pack and store overrides in it.

+  If the default action account on System Center Operations Manager does not have these permissions, create such an account and map it to the Microsoft SQL Server SDK Run As Profile.

 - **Microsoft SQL Server SQL Credentials Run As Profile**

   This profile is used for [agentless monitoring](ssmp-monitoring-modes.md#configuring-agentless-monitoring-mode) mode only.

+>[!NOTE]
-Do not bind accounts to the **Microsoft SQL Server SQL Credentials Run As Profile** if you monitor SQL Server in agent or mixed monitoring modes, as only a basic action account can be bound to this profile.
+>Do not bind accounts to the **Microsoft SQL Server SQL Credentials Run As Profile** if you monitor SQL Server in agent or mixed monitoring modes, as only a basic action account can be bound to this profile.
 Also, do not use a Windows account or non-basic account with this profile.

 When using agent or mixed monitoring mode, all discoveries, monitors, and tasks use accounts from the **Default Action Account** Run As profile.